Part of the complete guide to understanding addiction

 “Children crave and need predictability.
 Your needs must be met consistently in order for you to feel safe and develop secure attachments.
 This didn’t happen in your dysfunctional family.
 Alcoholic families are in ‘survival mode.’
 Usually everyone is tiptoeing around the alcoholic, trying to keep the peace and avoid a blow up.”

 Failure to develop secure attachments can result in any of the dysfunctional family roles listed.
-Looking past the traditional six roles and embracing all eight family roles in addiction discussed above, allow us to dive deeper into this issue.
+Looking past the traditional six family roles in addiction and embracing all eight family roles in addiction discussed above, allow us to dive deeper into this issue.
 Whether you are a Dependent, an Enabler, or any mix of roles discussed, identifying the effects of family dysfunction on your own behaviors will mark the first step on the road to healing.

 The Dependent